the French flag Alexis de Tocqueville

 Youth

-Alexis de Tocqueville was born in 1805 in Paris, into a family from the Norman nobility.
-His parents, supporters of the monarchy, had family links with Malesherbes, Louis XVI's lawyer.
-They were arrested by the revolutionary government and narrowly avoided the guillotine.
-It was not until the fall of Robespierre in 1794 that they were saved.
-They then went into exile.
+Alexis de Tocqueville was born in 1805 in Paris, into a family of Norman nobility.
+His parents, staunch royalists, were connected through family ties to Malesherbes, the lawyer who had defended Louis XVI.
+They were arrested by the revolutionary government and narrowly escaped the guillotine, surviving only with the fall of Robespierre in 1794, after which they went into exile.

-They returned to France only when Napoleon took power, and Henri de Tocqueville, the philosopher’s father, became a peer of France and a prefect..
+They returned to France when Napoleon came to power, and Henri de Tocqueville, the philosopher's father, became a peer of France and a prefect.

-Tocqueville studied at the Jesuit college in Metz, where he learned philosophy and rhetoric.
-He then went to Paris, obtained a law degree, and was appointed as an auditing judge at a court in Versailles.
+Tocqueville studied at the Jesuit college in Metz, where he studied philosophy and rhetoric.
+He then went to Paris, took a law degree, and was appointed auditing judge at a court in Versailles.

-This was the period of the July Monarchy: power did not revert to the Bourbons, but to the younger branch, the House of Orléans.
-As a judge, Alexis de Tocqueville agreed to swear allegiance to the new government, causing tensions with his family, who remained loyal to the Bourbons.
+These were the years of the July Monarchy: power had passed not to the Bourbons but to the younger Orléans branch of the royal family.
+As a judge, Alexis de Tocqueville agreed to swear allegiance to the new government — a decision that caused friction with his family, who remained loyal to the Bourbons.

-He stayed in the United States for nine months.
-Upon his return, he became a lawyer.
-He had a decisive meeting with the Attorney General of the State of Louisiana, who was visiting France and provided him with extensive information about the laws, demographics, and economy of the United States.
+He spent nine months in America.
+On his return, he became a lawyer and had a significant encounter with the Attorney General of the State of Louisiana, who was visiting France and furnished him with extensive information about American law, demographics and the economy.

-After a trip to England, where he met John Stuart Mill, he was made a knight of the Legion of Honour, and elected to the Academy of Moral and Political Sciences.
-After the publication of the second volume, in 1840, he was appointed to the Académie française.
+After a trip to England, where he met John Stuart Mill, he was made a Chevalier of the Légion d'honneur and elected to the Academy of Moral and Political Sciences.
+Following the publication of the second volume in 1840, he was appointed to the Académie française.

 Politics

-He then became involved in politics and was elected as the deputy for Manche, a position he held for ten years, until 1851.
+He then entered politics and was elected deputy for La Manche, a seat he held for ten years until 1851.

-Alexis was not, unlike his family, an ultra-royalist.
-As a liberal, he accepted the principles of the Revolution while condemning its excesses, unlike the supporters of the Restoration.
+Unlike his family, Alexis was no ultra-royalist.
+A liberal, he accepted the principles of the Revolution while condemning its excesses — a position that set him apart from the supporters of the Restoration.

-He wrote three important reports on the abolition of slavery, prison reform, and the colonisation of Algeria, which had just begun.
-He prophesied a new revolution to come, which was sure to happen less than a year later, to everyone's surprise, in 1848.
+He wrote three significant reports on the abolition of slavery, prison reform and the colonisation of Algeria, which had just begun.
+He predicted a new revolution — a prophecy that came true less than a year later, to general astonishment, in 1848.

-He was elected general councillor of the Manche department from 1842 to 1852, then president of the general council of that department, from 1849 to 1851.
+He served as general councillor of the Manche department from 1842 to 1852, and as president of its general council from 1849 to 1851.

-After the 1848 Revolution, Tocqueville took part in the Constituent Assembly, and in the drafting of the new Constitution.
-Committed to the conservative camp, he approved the repression of the June Days.
+After the 1848 Revolution, Tocqueville took part in the Constituent Assembly and in the drafting of the new Constitution.
+Aligned with the conservative camp, he approved the repression of the June Days.

-He became vice-president of the Legislative Assembly in 1849, then Napoleon III's Minister of Foreign Affairs.
-However, he opposed the coup d'état organised by Napoleon III at the end of his presidential term.
-He was then briefly imprisoned, before retiring from political affairs.
+He became vice-president of the Legislative Assembly in 1849, then Minister of Foreign Affairs under Napoleon III.
+He opposed the coup d'état staged by Napoleon III at the end of his presidential term, was briefly imprisoned as a result, and then retired from public life.

-He then began writing a new work, The Old Regime and the Revolution.
-Only the first volume was completed.
+He turned to writing a new work, The Old Regime and the Revolution, of which only the first volume was completed.

 Stricken by tuberculosis, Tocqueville died in Cannes in 1859.